Welcoming All.

 Rev. Scott Himel, Pastor

-Children 3 years old to 5th grade Our current children’s curiculum is Cokesbury Kids “Big Faith”.
+Children 3 years old to 5th grade Our current children’s curriculum is Cokesbury Kids “Big Faith”.
 Children may join us in-person or virtually from home.
-If you are attending in person, the children will leave the 9:30 am worship service after the children’s message, and head to our classrooms – Rooms 103 and 104.
-If you prefer to join virtually, we will provide the information you need to join the class, along with the materials the in-person group is using.
-In person, at home, or hybrid, we are here for you.
+If you are attending in person, the children will leave the 9:30 am worship service after the children’s message, and head to our classrooms.
+If you prefer to join virtually, we will provide the information and materials you need to connect and join the class.
+In person, at home, or hybrid, we are here for you!

-Youth Our Youth are continuing to learn creative discipleship through Follow Me: Biblical Practices for Faithful Living.
-They are focusing on connecting bible stories to contemporary issues they face in everyday life.
+Youth Our Youth are learning creative discipleship through Follow Me: Biblical Practices for Faithful Living, as they focus on connecting bible stories to contemporary issues they face in everyday life.

-Online Learning for Adults Sunday morning and weekly online classes, and monthly online seminars on a variety of topics for adults continue to refresh us in faith.
-Contact the church office or our pastor for more information.
+Adult Study Sunday morning and weekday evening online classes on a variety of topics continue to refresh us in faith.
+Contact the church office or our pastor for a current schedule.

 We continue to partner in service to Methodist agencies and community organizations including UMCOR, Justice For Our Neighbors, Exodus World Service, Feed My Starving Children, The Night Ministry, New Hope Community Food Pantry, International Health Partners, Church World Service, Reconciling Ministries Network, and Kids Above All.